hackerman103020/Flipper-32/README.md

 1. **Download Files**
    - Download `ir-parsed-testing.ino` and `PinDefinitionsAndMore.h`.
    - Open `Arduino IDE`, create a new project, and copy the code into it.
-   - Alternatively, add a new tab in Arduino IDE and copy-paste `PinDefinitionsAndMore.h`.
+   - Alternatively, open `ir-parsed-testing.ino` add a new tab in Arduino IDE, and copy-paste `PinDefinitionsAndMore.h` make sure the file name is the same.

 2. **Connect ESP32**
    - Plug in your ESP32 to your computer via USB.